MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 ### Withholding changes for Louisiana

 - The flat tax rate for all filing status 3.09 from 1.85
-- Special Type rates & Dependent Exemption for all filing status removed.
+- Special Type rates & Dependent Exemption for all filing status removed
 - Standard Deduction for EXEMPT $0.00
 - Standard Deduction for SM1 $12,500
 - Standard Deduction for M2 $25,000